AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 Adds 1 or more tags to a specified person from the contact list of FINDvisor.

-This command makes it easier to add tags to a person without having to re-type all the tags using the `edit` command.
+This command makes it easier to add tags to a person without having to re-type all existing tags using the `edit` command.

 Format: `addtag INDEX t/TAG...`

 * Adds 1 or more tags to the person at the specified `INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3,...
-* at least 1 `TAG` must be provided.
+* At least 1 `TAG` must be provided.

 Examples:

 * `list` followed by `addtag 1 t/PRUSafe365` adds `PRUSafe365` to the 1st person in the contact list of FINDvisor.
 * `find n/Holly` followed by `addtag 1 t/PRUSafe365 t/PRUGrowth` adds both `PRUSafe365` and  `PRUGrowth` to the 1st person in the results of the `find` command.

-### Deleting tags with a person : `deletetag`
+### Deleting tags from a person : `deletetag`

-Deletes one or more tags associated with the specified person.
+Deletes 1 or more tags from a specified person from the contact list of FINDvisor.

+This command makes it easier to remove tags from a person without having to re-type all tags that should be kept using the `edit` command.

-Format: `deletetag INDEX t/TAG`
+Format: `deletetag INDEX t/TAG...`

+* Deletes 1 or more tags from the person at the specified `INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Specified tags must be valid tags.
+* At least 1 `TAG` must be provided.
-* Specified person may not have the specified tags.
+* Specified person **must have all** the specified `TAG`.

 Examples: